 I had never heard of “cloud bread” until a couple of weeks ago.
 When I first came across it, I was equally intrigued by the name and by the way it looked.
 Cloud bread is a fitting title, because each little rounded piece looks like a little golden cloud!
 And now that I’ve made them, the name is even more fitting, because of their cloud-like texture!
 They are light, fluffy, and melt in your mouth.
 It’s hard to describe, really, but trust me – you want to give these a try!

 If you’re wondering “why not just make regular bread?”
-After all, one of my recipes is the best gluten free bread ever!
+After all, my gluten free bread recipe is one of the best, ever!
 I’m glad you asked! :-) Cloud bread has just 4 ingredients, and not one of them is flour or a flour substitute.
 Good news for both gluten-free eaters, and those watching their carbs!
 You’ll be amazed at what a few eggs and some cream cheese can create!

 - 3 eggs, separated